 Carolina Theater

 The Carolina Theater is one of the biggest and priciest performing arts venues in the entire state.
 It was constructed in 1927 in the Greek Revival style and the elegant interior decor boasts an Italian Renaissance design.
-It’s the only remaining historic theater in the entire state.
+It’s the only remaining historic theater in North Carolina.

 Bog Garden